brentvollebregt/nitratine.net/README.md

 - Blog footer?
 Need to link category pages somehow
 - SMALL: Add switch to disable ads on particular pages
 - MAYBE: Create a language on top of python that allows for some extra tokens?
-- `useSiteMetadata` is the same as the JSON; maybe make hooks for all of these to get better typings?